 Road trips are a blast: There’s nothing like opening your car windows, singing along to your favorite songs, and taking the scenic route.
 And seasoned travelers know road trips can save you a lot of money, especially if you’re strategic.

-Although gas prices have crept up as travel restrictions are loosening, they’re still relatively affordable.
-According to AAA, the average cost of a gallon of gas in the United States is about $3.15 as of early July 2021.
-Prices tend to be cheaper in the South and parts of the Midwest, while the West Coast’s per-gallon costs can exceed $4.
+Although gas prices have risen amid economic and global circumstances, people want to get out and travel as the pandemic wanes.
+According to AAA, the average cost of a gallon of regular gas in the United States is about $4.20 as of mid-March 2022.
+Prices tend to be cheaper in the South and parts of the Midwest and Mid-Atlantic, while the West Coast’s per-gallon costs can exceed $5.

 However, gas isn’t the only expense that can guzzle your budget.
 You can plan a cost-effective getaway using these 9 easy tips for a thrifty trip.